LupianezLab/Website/index.md

 %}

 {% capture text %}

-Our lab brings together researchers from diverse scientific backgrounds, working at both experimental and computational levels.
-Get to know our team—PhD students, postdocs, technicians, and more—who contribute to our dynamic research environment.
+Meet our team—PhD students, postdocs, and more—driving a dynamic research working at both experimental and computational levels.
 {%
   include button.html
   link="team"